 Does It Work?

 Independently reviewing the cards that were offered, it was the fourth card that made the most sense, followed by the eighth credit card.
 The sixth card recommended was actually the card I currently use.
+However, as they have been improving their algorithm, I'm sure this will get better as well.

 Should You Use CardCruncher for Your Next Credit Card?